SBUNetSys/UIWear_doc/UIWear_install.md

   Google apps: at http://opengapps.org/.

 ### 2) Entering Bootloader mode
-Power off your phone and boot into your phone's bootloader.
+* Power off your phone

-Hold the power button, two volumn bottons at the same time for about 10 seconds before releasing them.
+* Hold the power button, volume up, volume down bottons at the same time for about 10 seconds
+* Afterthen, the phone will reboot into bootloader mode

-### 3) Use shell command
+### 3) Flashing Recovery Environment

-Flashing the TWRP recovery environment to your Android phone.
+Flashing the TWRP recovery environment to your Android phone by using following command
 ```
 fastboot flash recovery <file path>
 ```
+### 4) Enter Recovery Mode
-### 4) Use the volume down button to scroll to the "Recovery" option in bootloader.
-Press power button to select it.
+* Use the volume up/down buttons to navigate to the "Recovery" option in bootloader.
+* Press power button to select it.

+### 5) Wipe all the data
-### 5) In TWRP, click wipe in the menu, first wipe, then advanced wipe all folders.
+In TWRP, click wipe in the menu, first wipe, then advanced wipe all folders.

-### 6) Connect your phone to computer, use command
+### 6) Prepare ROM file on the phone
-adb push <file path> /sdcard/
-to upload the 3 zip files to your phone.
+Connect your phone to computer, use command adb push <file path> /sdcard/ to upload the 3 zip files to your phone.

+### 7) Flashing ROM
-### 7) Go back to the main menu of TWRP, click install, add zip file to the queue with the order: aosp, SuperSU, then opengapps.
+Go back to the main menu of TWRP, click install, add zip file to the queue with the order: aosp, SuperSU, then opengapps.
 Then click install to install the ROM.

+### 8) Wipe data again
-### 8) You can choose to wipe cache/Dalvik after the installation completes.
+You can choose to wipe cache/Dalvik after the installation completes.

+### 9) Reboot
-### 9) Reboot your phone and you should see the modified ROM installed on your phone.
+Reboot your phone and you should see the modified ROM installed on your phone.

 ## 2. Install UIWear on your phone and watch